Unboxed-Software/solana-course/content/pda.md

 _By the end of this lesson, you will be able to:_

 - Explain Program Derived Addresses (PDAs)
+- Explain various use cases of PDAs
-- Understand how PDAs are derived
+- Describe how PDAs are derived
-- Use PDA derivations to map data
+- Use PDA derivations to locate and retrieve data

 # TL;DR